deadc0de6/catcli/README.md

 $ catcli index --meta='my test directory' -u tmptest /tmp/test
 ```

-Catcli has created its catalog in the current directory as `catcli.catalog`.
+Catcli has created its catalog file in the current directory as `catcli.catalog`.

 Printing the entire catalog as a tree is done with the command `tree`
 ```